 EU NIS2 in Belgium

-EU NIS2 has been transposed in Belgium into national law by the NIS2 Law (la loi NIS2), the Belgian NIS2 implementation law.
+), the Belgian NIS2 implementation law.
 It will to come into force in late 2024 and transposes EU minimum requirements for cybersecurity of the EU NIS2 directive into Belgian law.

 On April 26, the Belgian parliament adopted the Belgian implementation law of EU NIS2.
 It was published in the Belgian Official Journal on May 17, 2024 and will come into force on October 18, 2024.